mastermindg/angular-devise-demo/README.md

 ## Quick Start

+Build and run the completed project with Docker:

 ```
 docker build -t angular-devise-demo .
 docker run -d --name angular -p 3000:3000 angular-devise-demo
 ```

+Go to http://localhost:3000 to check out the site!

 ## Build from sratch